WHAT IS A NEUROPSYCHOLOGICAL EVALUATION?

 WHAT IS NEUROPSYCHOLOGY?

 Neuropsychology is concerned with relationships between the brain and behavior.
-Neuropsychologists conduct evaluations to characterize behavioral and cognitive changes that can help the medical team provide information about the structural and functional integrity of your brain.
+Dr. Burchette is an adult and geriatric clinical neuropsychologist that conduct evaluations to characterize behavioral and cognitive changes that can help the medical team provide information about the structural and functional integrity of your brain.

 WHAT IS A NEUROPSYCHOLOGICAL EVALUATION?